hmxmilohax/rb3-pc/_english/ashcentral.md

 ## Room Codes

-If you're an advanced user, you can try [[view the room code tutorial on its separate tutorial page]](ashcentral_room_codes.md).
-Please note that this is for more advanced users.
+If you're an advanced user, you can use [[room codes]](ashcentral_room_codes.md) to connect with your friends.
+Please note that this is a much more complicated way to connect each other and most people don't need to do this.